pkunitsky/share.it/README.md

-# share.it
+# Share.it
-> Social app for sharing posts and chatting.
+> Share.it is social app for sharing posts and chatting.
 Greatly inspired by Twitter

 # How to start?